4-star hotel da Música Porto

 In the morning take the the modern railway to reach Guimaraes in 80 minutes.
 Portugal's first capital and European Capital of Culture 2012.
 The medieval town center has been changed only very little since the 15th century and is listed as a World Heritage Site.
 Here you can immerse yourself in the pedestrianized historic quarter streets with beautifully restored town houses and palaces and numerous street cafés that invite you to idyllic places to stay.
 The partly preserved medieval city walls, the Palace of the Dukes (Museum), the Romanesque chapel S. Miguel and the accessible city castle are worth seeing before you take the cable car (incl.
 Bike transport) from the city up to the 400m high mountain Penha.
 From the steps of the local pilgrimage church you have breathtaking panoramic views of the city and to the surrounding areas.
 Here you continue your bike ride with a beautiful descent through the well wooded area which is dominated by eucalyptus trees.
 Then you follow on mostly flat roads the river Vizela which is surrounded by vineyards of the famous Vinho Verde.
 You arrive in the spa town of the same name, where already the Romans loved and used the bubbling springs.
 From here you can take the train to get back to Porto without any efforts.

-With a short ride (30 min) you come today to the hinterland of Porto right to Valongo.
-Directly here the nature reserve Serra de Valongo begins.
+By train (30 min) you travel to Valongo, where the nature reserve Serra de Valongo begins.
 The small river Rio Ferreira leads romanticly through the nature area.
-A small road follows the river valley and like this you cycle without effort into this wooded recreational area where anglers, climbers and mountain bikers feel comfortable.
+A small road follows the river valley and you cycle without effort into this wooded recreational area where anglers, climbers and mountain bikers feel comfortable.
 After 13 km the river feeds the Rio Sousa and in its valley you cycle till you reach the Douro.
-Here it get lively, excursion boats and rowing boats are on their way, small villages and tourist cafes line the shore.
-The scenery is unique and a real treat is the entrance to Porto, because during the last 7 km you will cycle back to the newly built waterfront with a beautifully landscaped bike path directly to the old town.
+Here it gets lively, excursion boats and rowing boats are on their way, small villages and tourist cafes line the shore.
+The scenery is unique and a real treat is the entrance to Porto, as you will cycle back to the newly built waterfront with a beautifully landscaped bike path.

 Today you spend the whole day at the flat coast and cycle on the well-developed bike paths along the stilts paths and beautiful sandy beaches through the vast dune landscape.
 First in the morning you take the train either to the village Povoa de Varzim with its 2 km long beach promenade and the old port district, or you leave the train already earlier, to get to the coast.
 This allows you to shape today's stage length individually and spend more or less time on the 30 km long sandy beach.
 In the afternoon you again reach the Douro estuary and cycle here always right on the banks of the river back to the old town of Porto.

 In the morning you take the train to Braga, the oldest city in Portugal and religious center of the country.
 Numerous evidence can be seen in the center such as the oldest cathedral of Portugal, the Episcopal Palace, chapels dating from the 7th century and more richly decorated churches as well as two major sanctuaries the surrounding area.
 Stroll through the old streets with many cafes before starting to climb the mountain by bike.
 Look forward to the Sanctuary 'Bom Jesus do Monte'.
 Through the associated park it goes further up the mountain to the second pilgrimage church 'Santuario do Sameiro'.
 The wide view over the city and surrounding area rewards for the exhausting mountain tour before the 8km wooded descent begins which takes you back to Braga.
-From here it goes by train back to Porto.
+Return to Porto by train.

 Once again you use the train to head south to the small town of Estarreja.
 From here you will cycle directly into the unique lagoon landscape, which is criss-crossed by small canals with adjacent bike paths.
 At the biological station canoes are ready for a round trip, but also in the saddle you can explore perfectly the flat landscape.
 Then you reach the beautiful fishing town of Aveiro, known with its picturesque canals as the 'Venice of Portugal'.
 Just outside of the city the white mountains of sea salt shine and in the old town dominated by Art Nouveau colorful traditional boats from the fisherman offer small canal cruises.
 Immerse yourself in this storybook town, visit the Cathedral and make a break in the numerous cafes or fish restaurants on the waterfront.
 For the return trip to Porto you take again the train and you let pass the beautiful scenery.